We're here to help

 Clearly, ‘small' businesses aren’t that small.
 Especially when compared with micro-businesses.
 A property law firm, for example, might employ only four staff members yet generate enough revenue to be registered as a small business.

-In the same way, a pasta subscription box start-up company can’t call itself a small business because it employs a team of more than 10 people.
-As far as HMRC’s concerned, it’s a micro-business until the moment it starts earning over £632k a year or has assets on its balance sheet that are worth up to £5.1m.
+In the same way, a young and ambitious pasta box subscription start-up can’t call itself a small business simply because it employs more than 10 people.
+As far as HMRC’s concerned, it’s a micro-business until it turns over £632,000 or has assets on its balance sheet worth up to £5.1 million.

-Are sole traders and freelancers classed as micro-businesses businesses?
+Are sole traders and freelancers classed as micro-businesses?

-Ultimately, the differences between small businesses and micro-businesses stretch beyond company size, turnover, and assets.
+Ultimately, the differences between larger small businesses and micro-businesses stretch beyond company size, turnover, and assets.

 They play very different roles in the UK’s business landscape.
 Both in terms of structure and in the services they offer.

 In terms of types of businesses, there’s lots of variation within the micro-business community.
-And especially if you count freelancers and sole traders as well.
+And especially if you count freelancers, sole traders, and side hustlers within that demographic as well.

 For example, a micro-business could be a marketing consultant who’s left their firm to go it alone.
 Or a café employing eight members of staff.